Who is it for?

 This will give you an appreciation of the role of business within society as a whole.
 You will learn about broader ethical issues and the connections between businesses and a wide range of stakeholders.
 You will also discuss the purpose of businesses and how they relate to external factors.
 You will study the demands, expectations, and potential conflicts that result from these factors.

-Most modules are assessed by a combination of exams and coursework.
+Most modules on the Business Management degree are assessed by a combination of exams and coursework.

 The balance of assessment by coursework (assessed essays and assignments) unseen examinations and a final year project will to some extent depend on the optional modules you choose.